pkiraly/qa-catalogue/README.md

    * `BL`, fields available at the British Library
    * `MARC21NO`, fields available at the MARC21 profile for Norwegian public libraries
    * `UVA`, fields available at the University of Amsterdam Library
+   * `B3KAT`, fields available at the B3Kat union catalogue of Bibliotheksverbundes Bayern (BVB) and Kooperativen Bibliotheksverbundes Berlin-Brandenburg (KOBV)
 * output parameters:
   * `-t [directory]`, `--outputDir [directory]` specifies the output directory where the files will be created